Windows OS Hub

 bcdboot c:\Windows /l de-DE /s K: /f ALL

-An entry should appear in the Windows Boot Manager section containing the full path to the UEFI boot file (\EFI\MICROSOFT\BOOT\BOOTMGFW.EFI).
-In this example, it is located on volume 2 (partition=\Device\HarddiskVolume2).
+An entry should appear in the Windows Boot Manager section containing the full path to the UEFI boot file (\EFI\MICROSOFT\BOOT\BOOTMGFW.EFI

 Possible errors:

-• BFSVC Error: Error copying boot files from Last Error = 0x570 – try to check drive with the help of command: CHKDSK K: /F
+- BFSVC Error: Error copying boot files from Last Error = 0x570 – try to check drive using the command

-• BFSVC Error: Failed to set element application device.
-Status = [c000000bb] – check the EFI and Windows 10 partitions with chkdsk.exe.
-Verify that the hidden and system attribute of the BCD file is cleared.
-Remove it:
+- BFSVC Error: Failed to set element application device.
+Status = [c000000bb] – check the EFI and Windows 10 partitions using chkdsk.exe.
+Verify that the hidden and system attribute of the BCD file is cleared:

 attrib -s -h \EFI\Microsoft\Boot\BCD